-The difference between cafe mocha (regular mocha) and white mocha is that white uses white chocolate sauce whereas regular mocha uses regular chocolate sauce which makes the drink a lot darker.
+The difference between cafe mocha (regular mocha) and white mocha is that white mocha uses white chocolate sauce whereas regular mocha uses regular/dark chocolate sauce.

 For nearly two decades, the popularity of the PSL has endured, perhaps, due to the pumpkin pie which is a staple for the Thanksgiving festivities.

-For this flavorsome drink, Starbucks combines espresso, steamed milk, pumpkin puree, spices – nutmeg, clove, and cinnamon – and tops the drink with whipped cream and pumpkin pie spices.
+For this flavorsome drink, Starbucks combines espresso, steamed milk, pumpkin spice sauce, and vanilla syrup.
+The drink is topped with whipped cream and pumpkin pie spices – ginger, nutmeg, clove, and cinnamon are sprinkled on the cream.

 The result is a sweet and slightly spicy latte with a nuanced fragrance.
 Pumpkin spice latte is popular with people who do not like the overwhelming taste of coffee.